Duqu: Relationship to Stuxnet

 Symantec, based on the CrySyS team managed by Dr Thibault Gainche report, continued the analysis of the threat, which it called "nearly identical to Stuxnet, but with a completely different purpose", and published a detailed technical paper on it with a cut-down version of the original lab report as an appendix.
 Symantec believes that Duqu was created by the same authors as Stuxnet, or that the authors had access to the source code of Stuxnet.
+The base platform on which Stuxnet and Duqu were built has been dubbed Tilde-d since both Stuxnet and Duqu used files that began with ~D.

 The worm, like Stuxnet, has a valid, but abused digital signature, and collects information to prepare for future attacks.

 Mikko Hyppönen, Chief Research Officer for F-Secure, said that Duqu's kernel driver, JMINET7.SYS, was so similar to Stuxnet's MRXCLS.SYS that F-Secure's back-end system thought it was Stuxnet.
 Hyppönen further said that the key used to make Duqu's own digital signature (only observed in one case) was stolen from C-Media, located in Taipei, Taiwan.
 The certificates were due to expire on 2 August 2012 but were revoked on 14 October 2011 according to Symantec.

 Another source, Dell SecureWorks, reports that Duqu may not be related to Stuxnet.
 However, there is considerable and growing evidence that Duqu is closely related to Stuxnet.

 Experts compared the similarities and found three points of interest: